rminehan/sandstone-scala-training/02_type_system/slides.md

 True or false

-> Scala code is run
+> Scala code is run by the JVM

 ---

 # False!

-> Scala code is run
+> Scala code is run by the JVM

 Scala code is compiled

-Byte code is run
+Byte code is run by the JVM

 ---

 # False!

-> Scala code is run
+> Scala code is run by the JVM

 Scala code is compiled

-Byte code is run
+Byte code is run by the JVM

 (Grammar police alert!)